What is the Paleo Diet? Is it a Miracle Diet?

 As in the previous case, a ketogenic diet can be followed within the framework of the paleo lifestyle.
 A ketogenic diet consists of reducing the consumption of carbohydrates below 50 grams per day.
 Therefore, you can perfectly follow a paleo diet and reduce the consumption of carbohydrates and consequently increase the consumption of protein and fat.

 Summarizing the article, it is imperative to state that the paleo diet is beneficial by all means.
 You don’t have to eat only fruits or meat or vegetables alone.
 You can fix your paleo diet your way.
+You may follow a portion control diet as an alternate.
 All you need to do is to avoid processed food, have to perform some physical activity, and you will be good to go concerning your health.